 Friends and family call my house "the zoo".
 We have chickens, guinea pigs, goldfish, cats, dogs and even an ant farm!
 I live with my fiancé and two children (Raef and Safi) who are 5 and 8 years old.
 Raef has my Irish temper (my mother is from Coleraine) and Safi has the calmness of a still pool of water.
 They're great kids and although they have loads of toys they prefer nothing more than getting outside and playing in the fresh air.

-I've only been photographing weddings for 2 years and it's been an absolute whirlwind.
+Surprisingly, despite the amount of five star reviews I have received I've only been photographing weddings professionally for 3 years and it's been an absolute whirlwind.
 I am learning new things every day.
 Each and every wedding poses new challenges which I embrace.

-I like to read, cook curries and watch any kind of sport that happens to be on TV.
-I even run my own fitness bootcamp which I often jump in on given the amount of curry I consume.
+I like to read, cook curries, attend Crossfit sessions and watch any kind of sport that happens to be on TV.
+I even run my own fitness bootcamp which I often jump in on to burn off all of the curry I consume.
 I have always wanted to go on an Indian cuisine cooking course but about a year ago I decided to just teach myself.
 Youtube videos and books have been my guides.
 At first I was disappointed with the results but now I am super proud of what I can cook.

 I'm a massive Oasis fan but love a wide range of music.
 I'm a proper 90's boy.
 Born Slippy is on repeat when I cycle to the office.
 Speaking of the office, I'm a huge Ricky Gervais fan and can probably recite the whole of his BBC mocumentary The Office.

 I served in Her Majesty's Royal Marines for 5 years (a long time ago now).
 During this time I learnt how to play hard and work harder.
 I was taught the importance of being professional and taking pride in everything I do.
 I apply these lessons to everything nowadays and especially into my photography business.